Note:

 list

-.
-This is because a single component can have multiple different sets of kinematics.
+Note that this object has type list.
+This is because a single component can have multiple different sets of kinematic data.
 In this example, the first (and only) entry in the list is

 [9]: